yueqianh/KopiMate/README.md

-# KopiMate
+# KopiMate, an NUS SoC Orbital 2023 Project
-By: Kotaro Yong and Huang Yueqian
+By: Kotaro Yong and Huang Yueqian\
-Level of Achievement: Apollo 11
+Level of Achievement: Apollo 11\
+\

-Download Android APK for testing here:
+Download Android APK for testing here: \

 ## Project Scope:
 (One sentence) An informative app that lists nearby coffee shops/cafes/roasters and integrates social features for sharing.